Postgraduate Course: The Curriculum (MEED11014)

 Programme Level Learning and Teaching Hours 4,

 |Additional Information (Assessment)

 On completion of this course, the student will be able to:

-- Analyse a curriculum using a range of theoretical models of curriculum design.
+- Analyse a curriculum with reference to a range of design models.

 - Describe how a range of practical and logistical factors influence the realisation of a curriculum.